Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Introduction

 \section{Introduction}

-Markov Random Fields (MRFs) are a class of undirected graphical models that represent conditional dependencies between variables through the structure of an undirected Markov graph \citep{Besag1974,Kindermann1980}.
-In this graph (or ``network''), nodes represent the random variables.
-For instance, in functional magnetic resonance imaging, they may represent individual's brain responses; in genetics, they may reflect gene or protein expression levels, and, in psychology, they may illustrate mental health symptoms.
-The edges between the variables encode conditional dependencies, such that after considering the remaining variables, the absence of an edge between two variables implies that they are independent from each other.
-MRFs represent conditional dependencies using pairwise interactions, with the network structure embedded in the partial association parameters of the model.
-Common example of MRFs include, the Ising model for network of binary variables \citep{Ising1925}, the ordinal MRF for networks of variables measured on discrete ordered values \citep{Marsman2025}, and the Gaussian graphical models for networks of continuous variables \citep{lauritzen1996}.
+Markov Random Fields (MRFs) are undirected graphical models in which conditional dependencies are encoded by an undirected graph \citep{Besag1974,Kindermann1980}.
+In this graph, nodes represent random variables; for instance, in genetics, they may reflect gene or protein expression levels \citep{SchaferStrimmer2004, DobraEtAl2004}, and, in psychology, the severity of mental health symptoms \citep{Borsboom2008, CramerEtAl_2010_BBS}.
+Edges, in turn, encode conditional dependencies: two variables are conditionally independent given the remaining variables if no edge connects them.
+We restrict attention to MRFs with at most pairwise interactions, referred to as pairwise MRFs \citep{Besag1974, lauritzen1996}.
+Standard examples of pairwise MRFs include the Ising model for binary variables \citep{Ising1925} and the Gaussian graphical model (GGM) for continuous variables \citep{Dempster_1972}.
+In these models, conditional dependencies are parameterized through pairwise interaction parameters that represent partial associations between variables.

-In this paper, we focus on the Bayesian analysis of Markov Random Fields for discrete variables.
-This approach is motivated by the fact that the posterior distribution of discrete MRFs is doubly intractable \citep{Murray2006}.
-Both the likelihood and the posterior normalizing constant depend on the partition function which is computationally expensive to calculate.
-In contrast, Gaussian graphical models provide a fully tractable posterior distribution, while intractability arises when integrating the graph structure into the Bayesian framework, which leads to an intractable posterior where the normalizing constant of the G-Wishart prior must be approximated for each proposed graph \citep{Lenkoski2011,Mohammadi2015}.
-The contribution of this paper is to present a computationally efficient method for addressing the double intractability problem of the posterior distribution and conducting Bayesian inference in discrete Markov Random Fields.
+In this paper, we focus on the Bayesian analysis of MRFs for discrete variables.
+Discrete MRFs often give rise to doubly intractable posteriors \citep{Murray2006}: the likelihood and posterior both involve an intractable normalizing constant.
+By contrast, continuous MRFs like the GGM have a tractable likelihood, though double intractability may arise through priors with intractable normalizing constants (e.g., the G-Wishart prior; \citealp{Roverato_2002}).
+We present a computationally efficient method for addressing double intractability in Bayesian inference of discrete MRFs.

-The computational complexity in discrete MRFs lies in the normalizing constant of the likelihood.
-For a parameter vector $\bm{\theta}$, the likelihood
+The computational difficulty in discrete MRFs results from the intractable normalizing constant in the likelihood.
+The likelihood for parameter vector $\bm{\eta}$ is given by